Can You Transfer from One Cloud to Another?

 In a word, transferring from one cloud to another can help you better manage your data.
 You can directly use a third-party service – MultCloud to help you migrate data across clouds with ease.
 It’s a web-based service, and you don’t need to download any app on your devices (and it offers a Chrome extension).

-As for the Remote Upload feature, it can help you upload/download files from URLs, torrent files and magnet links directly to your clouds.
+There are other practical features such as the Remote Upload feature, it can help you upload/download files from URLs, torrent files and magnet links directly to your clouds.
 For instance, if you want to download torrent files directly to MEGA cloud, this feature can work it out very quickly.